IBM/cp4waiops-connectors/ConnectorTroubleshooting.md

 by another GitApp.
 For the two to be compatible, the conflicting resource will need to be renamed in one of the bundles.

+## Connector Pod Errors
+### After a Connection Is Created, No Connection Pod Comes Up
+- Your `ConnectorConfiguration` instance may have no status for several minutes
+- After 5 minutes the `ConnetorConfiguration` instance shows the error `unable to determine status of Connector component, connection may have been interrupted`
+- No connection pod starts up

+Check the events via `oc get events` and search for your connector's name.
+You may see errors like:
+`failed to get status of prereqs GitApp`

 ## Communication Errors Between the Connector and the CP4WAIOps Server

 The following sections address communication errors that users may run into.